-The diagnosis is simple provided care is taken to ensure that air density/intensity is actually confirmed.
+The diagnosis is simple provided care is taken to ensure that gas density/intensity is actually confirmed.

-Air on CT will have a very low density (near -1024HU) but care needs to be taken in ensuring that it is not fat which although of much higher density (-90HU) also appear completely black on routine brain windows.
+Gas on CT will have a very low density (~ -1000HU) but care needs to be taken in ensuring that it is not fat which although of much higher density (-90HU) also appear completely black on routine brain windows.

-On MRI the diagnosis may be trickier as there is no 'objective' density measurement.
-Air will appear completely black on all sequences, but depending on the location and morphology can be mistaken for blood product or flow voids 5.
+On MRI the diagnosis may be more difficult as there is no 'objective' density measurement.
+Gas will appear completely black on all sequences, but depending on the location and morphology can be mistaken for blood product or flow voids 5.

 Treatment and prognosis

-Treatment depends on the cause, and in many instances, no treatment is necessary with the air being gradually resorbed.
-This is the case in the vast majority of post operative pneumocephalus, an expected finding in essentially all post-craniotomy patients.
+Treatment depends on the cause, and in many instances, no treatment is necessary with the gas being gradually resorbed.
+This is the case in the vast majority of post-operative pneumocephalus, an expected finding in essentially all post-craniotomy patients.